capistrano-plugins/capistrano-unicorn-nginx/README.md

 # Capistrano::UnicornNginx

+> NOTE: The instructions below are no longer necessary from version 4.1.0.
+> The dhparam file will be automatically generated if missing.
+>
 > IMPORTANT NOTE.
 When upgrading to 4.0.0, please ensure you have
 > generated a new 2048 bits Diffie-Hellman group.
 Run the following command
 > on your server before installing this gem: